ToshioCP/LaTeX-BuildTools/Readme.md

 Various conversions are possible by customizing the 10th line.
 Note that the conversion will not be reflected if gsub is used instead of gsub!
 (With an exclamation mark).

+The converted files are saved in the `_build` directory which is just under the top directory.
+Thanks to putting `_build` under the top directory, the relative paths in files are always correct.

 The contents of the converter.rb are executed without being checked by the program.
 If there is an error in it, it may cause a serious damage.
 Therefore, it is recommended to backup the files in advance.
 Also, it is very dangerous to execute a program created by another person without checking its contents.
 Make a converter after you fully understand these risks.

+Extensions of files here are a bit different from common definitions.
+Since the extension is the part after the last dot of the file name, the extension of "abc.de.fg" is ".fg", not ".de.fg".
+However, this system exceptionally treats ".src.tex" as an extension.
+There are two such exceptions, ".src.tex" and ".src.md".
+For example, the extension of "sec2.5.src.tex" is ".src.tex", not ".5.src.tex" or ".tex".
+The "get_suffix" method takes a file name as an argument and returns its extension (correct extension including exceptions).

 ### Initialization